thegriglat/sha2-wasm/README.md

 # sha2-wasm

-A simple library to calculate sha256 and sha512 hashes from `string` built with Rust+WASM
+A simple library to calculate sha256 and sha512 hashes from `string` built with Rust+Wasm

+Compiled to be used with Node.js.

 ## Installation